Construction Workers’ Comp: What If I Don’t Know My Employer?

 As a result, sometimes the main company gets lost in translation.

-The problem is that the further you get down the line, the less likely the employer will have workers’ compensation.
+The problem is that the further you get down the line, the less likely the employer will have construction workers’ comp.

-Under Georgia workers’ comp law, any business with three or more employees, including regular part-time employees, must have workers’ compensation insurance.
+Under Georgia workers’ comp law, any business with three or more employees, including regular part-time employees, must have workers’ comp insurance.

-But, if Frank Smith is working for a company with workers’ compensation insurance, and he hires two subcontractors, is Frank required to have workers’ comp insurance?
+But, if Frank Smith is working for a company with construction workers’ comp insurance, and he hires two subcontractors, is Frank required to have workers’ comp insurance?

 That’s where it gets confusing.